 - 1. Qualitative (with lab) (G)

 - 2. Quantitative (with lab)

 - 3. Organic I (with lab)

-- 4. Biochemistry, Clinical Chemistry, or Organic II to complete the 18 hours.
+4. Biochemistry, Clinical Chemistry, or Organic II to complete the 18 hours.

-Mathematics and Physics Applicant must complete, by entry date, the following courses:
+Mathematics and Physics Applicant must complete, by entry date, the following courses: 1.
+Physics

-- 1. Physics

-- 2. Mathematics (Algebra/Trigonometry or higher) (G)

-- 3. Statistics
+- 2. Mathematics (Algebra/Trigonometry or higher) (G) - 3.
+Statistics

-Electives While not inclusive or mandatory, the following is a list of suggested areas: basic human anatomy, anthropology, developmental anatomy, introduction to computers, endocrinology, medical terminology, psychology, virology, comparative anatomy, embryology.
+Electives The following is a list of suggested elective areas.
+It is not meant to be all inclusive or mandatory: basic human anatomy, anthropology, developmental anatomy, introduction to computers, endocrinology, medical terminology, psychology, virology, comparative anatomy, embryology.